-The District of Tofino provides residents with many services which include water, sewer, drainage, transportation, parks, recreation, childcare, and protective services including bylaw, fire protection, and emergency planning.
+The District of Tofino provides residents with many services which include building and development, parks, recreation, childcare, and protective services including bylaw, fire protection, and emergency planning.

-Property taxes are the District’s main source of revenue to pay for the services provided.
+Property taxes are one the District’s main sources of revenue to pay for the services provided.
 District Council determines the budget required to provide the services and a municipal tax rate is set to collect the necessary taxes.

-Property taxes are calculated by taking the assessed value of your property, divide by 1000 and multiply by the tax rate for the appropriate class.
+Property tax rates are applied to each $1,000 of taxable assessed value.
+To calculate your property taxes, take the assessed value of your property, divide by 1000 and multiply by the tax rate for the appropriate class.

 Municipal Property Tax Rates

 District Council determines the budget it needs to provide services to residents and businesses.
 Each year in May, a Property Tax Rate is set to collect the necessary taxes to pay for the many important services provided.

 - Click here for 2019 Tax Rates

 For historic tax rates please contact the District office.